JBris/pluggy-test-python/README.md

-# pluggy-test-python
+# Pluggy Test Python

-Testing the Pluggy Python library
+ Testing the Pluggy Python library and creating a composable pipeline.